 Examples Where We Used Video to Win a Car Accident Case

 - A professional truck driver was driving a dump truck.
 While pressing an intersection, the traffic signal was red for the driver.
-Our truck accident client had the green light and was severely injured in the accident.
+Our car accident client had the green light and was severely injured in the accident.
 The truck driver initially claimed his light was green, but upon investigation and obtaining the video, the insurance company quickly settled the case for a substantial sum for our client.

 - A man was driving to work when a big rig crossed the roadway in front of him.
 The truck driver and trucking company denied responsibility initially.
 After obtaining a video from sources in the area, our truck accident attorneys settled the case for a premium number with the insurance carrier for the trucking company.